Banam Bay Language: Documentation and Endangered Language Maintenance

-The primary investigator for this research is Brittany Hoback and acknowledgement should also go to the community of Banam Bay for their work in building the deposit.
+The primary investigator for this research is Brittany Hoback and acknowledgement should also go to the community of Banam Bay for their work in building the collection.
 Users should also acknowledge the Endangered Languages Documentation Programme as the funding agency of this project.
 Individual speakers and translators should be named and acknowledged with use of their contributions.
 All information of these contributors can be found within the metadata.
-As deposit material becomes finalized, I shall list how to cite this corpus, until that point, please allow me to prepare my deposit fully before citing.
+As collection material becomes finalized, I shall list how to cite this corpus, until that point, please allow me to prepare my collection fully before citing.

 To refer to any data from the collection, please cite as follows: